harvardinformatics/website/content/denovo-transcriptome-assembly-best-practices.md

       Trinity ${TRINITY_OPTIONS} --output /trinity_out_dir

+R1 and R2 read file names should be provided as comma-separated lists to --left and --right arguments, respectively.

-The Trinity_OPTIONS string can be edited to reflect particular desired features, e.g.:
+The Trinity_OPTIONS string can also be edited to reflect particular desired features, e.g.:
 * Turning off normalization
 * For directional libraries, --SS_lib_type should be set to FR or RF for ligation-stranded and dUTP-based library construction, respectively.